zephyrproject-rtos/zephyr/boards/khadas/edgev/doc/index.rst

 *************************

 Use the following configuration to run basic Zephyr applications and kernel tests on Khadas Edge-V board.
-For example, with the :ref:`hello_world`:
+For example, with the :zephyr:code-sample:`hello_world`:

 1. Non-SMP mode